-Featuring an easily recognizable Arnold & Son design, the watch is presented in a mid-sized 18-carat rose gold body.
-Although very compact by today’s standards, the case of the watch still offers an impressive dial opening thanks to its very slim bezel that makes the rose gold hands and hour markers look especially bold.
+Featuring an easily recognizable Arnold & Son exterior, the watch is presented in a mid-sized 18-karat rose gold body.
+Although very compact by today’s standards, the case offers an impressive dial opening thanks to its slim bezel that makes the rose gold hands and hour markers look especially bold.

-Even the slightly oversized subsidiary seconds sub-dial at 6 o’clock seems to be easily readable in almost any lighting conditions, save for total darkness.
+Even the slightly oversized subsidiary seconds sub-dial at 6 o’clock is easily readable in almost any lighting conditions, save for total darkness.
 Yes, you won’t be able to read the watch without an external source of light, but I would gladly sacrifice even the thinnest strips of Superluminova or tritium tubes in favor of this extremely elegant design.

 As far as I know, Arnold & Son doesn’t make its own movements in the strict meaning of the word, so this particular caliber must be, as usual, created by the Swiss-based La Joux Perret manufacture, which, too, owned by the same The British Masters group that also happens to own A&S.

-So far, the Swiss brand plans to offer this beautiful dress watch at a recommended street price of CHF 15,680 or USD 16,860, which makes it a very nice choice if you are looking for a mechanical timekeeper in a gold case.
-There will also be a version of the watch with its bezel set with diamonds, but it will probably be a lot more expensive and also not as noble-looking as this one.
+So far, the Swiss brand plans to offer this beautiful dress watch at a recommended street price of CHF 15,680 or USD 16,860, which makes it a good choice if you are looking for a mechanical timekeeper in a gold case.
+There will also be a version with its bezel set with diamonds, but it will probably be a lot more expensive and also not as noble-looking as this one.

 Photos: Arnold & Son